Windrush Generation (2)

 Heslington Village, York, North Yorkshire, YO10 5EL

-In Wind Rush (1) I wrote that I heard an individual on one of the news channels say they felt like committing suicide.
-This prompted me to write these pages for the Wind Rush Generation.
 Wind Rush (1) was directed to those who have received passports, and to guide them through the process of receiving Registered or Naturalised Certificates and how to safeguard them.

 Wind Rush (2) and subsequent posts is intended for the Windrush Generation who have not received British passports and whose Landing Cards have been destroyed.
-There are several ways forward.
+There are many ways forward.
 When you meet up with an obstacle whatever its nature, simply move in another direction.
 The way forward requires effort on your part that may spare you paying someone else to do this or waiting for your turn to come before you are dealt with.
 Please inform others if you find the posts useful.

 This is one way forward for you to proceed:

 - The full name of the ship is the SS Empire Wind Rush.

 - Did you board the ship at Jamaica or did you board from another Island in the Caribbean?
 Do you know the Name of the Harbour in the Caribbean from which you departed if you were not from Jamaica?